Are negative criticism and judgments reducing your self-esteem? Here is my experience to help you recognize your true value.

 Which movie should we see?
 We have rule templates that take into account our preferences.
 It considers information about the type of movie, the actors in it, who invited us, etc. In choosing, it is about what we value and how much we value it.
 As long as we like the person we are going with, maybe we don’t even care what movie we see.

 How do you select which food or slice of pizza to eat at an event?
 Stop and notice your mind’s decision process.
 For some of us every piece is not the same.
-Notice what thoughts cross your mind as you are choosing, if this is so?
+If this is so, notice what thoughts cross your mind as you are engaged in choosing.
 What did you look for and consider?

 You will be surprised to notice how complex this choice is, or not.
 Perhaps you have little preferences when it comes to food or you are starving and don’t care what you eat.
-The point is that our mind has been trained to quickly evaluate value or worth in particular areas of our consumer life.
+The point is that our mind has been trained to quickly evaluate value or worth in particular areas of our consumer life and we have extend this to people who are not objects for consumption.

-The real problem is that we don't just evaluate goods for our consumption, we evaluate people, including ourselves.
-A person's worth then, and the ensuing self esteem that follows, is not inherent to the person.
+So, the central problem is that we don't just evaluate goods for our consumption, we evaluate people, including ourselves.
+A person's worth then, and the ensuing self-esteem that follows, is not inherent to the person.
 It is measured or judged based on many things: their net worth, their titles, accomplishments, money, reputation, fame, power, the car they drive, their race, gender, honor, loyalty to us, intellectual ability, physical beauty, etc.

-You can see that people with a high levels of these things will find it easier to have high self esteem.
-This type of measuring is deeply reinforced by advertising.
+You can see that people with a high levels of these things will find it easier to have high self-esteem since the collective opinion has weight in our thinking.
+And of course, this type of measuring is deeply reinforced by advertising.

 Pay attention to the promise of commercials.
 They are selling the generally accepted values of society in one shape or form.
-We buy things that will think will increase our value.
-We perceive that we can make others feel valuable and affect their self-esteem by complimenting them or putting them down with negative comments.
+We buy things that we think will increase our value.
+We perceive that we can make others feel valuable and affect their self-esteem and self-confidence by complimenting them, praising them or putting them down, with negative comments.

 We have accepted by default a perception that says value can be given and taken away and that it is possible to lack value.